 - There are speed humps.
 A lot of them.
-I mean really a lot of them.
+Many, many of them.
 They are everywhere.
 So, always watch out for them because they sometimes even appear out of nowhere – and even if you stick to the speed limit, you very quickly have to sharply reduce your speed if you don’t want your car to be damaged.
-While speeding in Jordan is less of a problem than in other countries, they sometimes even cause some danger.
-Anyhow, don’t be surprised by allllll the speed humps.
+While speeding in Jordan is less of a problem than in other countries, it sometimes even causes some danger.
+Anyhow, don’t be surprised by MANY the speed humps.

 - Compared to other countries in the Middle East, driving in Jordan was easy – people mostly stick to their side of the lane.
 However, never believe that drivers will follow all the rules and drive carefully.

 - Don‘t drink and drive.
-Unfortunately, this isn’t a global rule (some countries do allow drivers to have a few drinks), but in Jordan, you can’t drive if you have had a drink.
+Unfortunately, this isn’t a global rule (some countries do allow drivers to have a few drinks), but you can’t drive in Jordan if you have had a drink.

-- Petrol/gas prices are quite affordable – and unlike in Germany, where prices change many times over the course of the day, the prices are more stable here and cost about 1€ for 1 liter.
+- Petrol/gas prices are quite affordable – and unlike in Germany, where prices change many times over the course of the day, the prices are more stable and cost about 1€ for 1 liter.